Lutein: benefits, dosage, contraindications

 Supplementation With All Three Macular Carotenoids: Response, Stability, and Safety

-Foods containing high concentrations of lutein and zeaxanthin are more beneficial for eye health than other carotenoids and antioxidants such as vitamin A, lycopene, alpha or beta carotenes, vitamin C, and vitamin E. Indeed, the yellow color of lutein and zeaxanthin is due to their ability to absorb blue light.
-They act as 'sunglasses' that function as filters for blue light, reducing chromatic aberration and helping to prevent damage to photoreceptors.
-Moreover, epidemiological research has shown that people who consume larger amounts of lutein and zeaxanthin in their diet have a reduced risk of developing AMD (age-related macular degeneration).
+Foods containing high concentrations of lutein and zeaxanthin are more beneficial for eye health than other carotenoids and antioxidants such as vitamin A, lycopene, alpha- or beta-carotene, vitamin C and vitamin E. Indeed, the yellow color of lutein and zeaxanthin is due to their ability to absorb blue light.
+They therefore act as "sunglasses" that serve as a filter for blue light, thereby reducing chromatic aberration and helping to prevent photoreceptor damage.
+Furthermore, epidemiological research has shown that people who consume higher amounts of lutein and zeaxanthin in their diet have a reduced risk of developing AMD (age-related macular degeneration).

 Posologie